Benefits of Ownership

 Jim Bernau's family connection to the area, and the vision for the historic district has brought this idea to life and allows us to take our Oregon wine story on the road to share with local wine enthusiasts.
-A Grand Opening Celebration will occur Fall, 2018.
+We anticipate an opening date in summer of 2019.

 Bernau Estate and Vineyard, located near Dundee in the heart of Oregon wine country, will make méthode champenoise sparkling wines from biodynamically-grown grapes.
 We will use sustainable farming practices to create a balanced ecosystem that generates healthy soil and elegant wines.
-The winery will offer Oregon-inspired hospitality, with gardens and a wine cave for you to explore and enjoy.
+The winery will offer Oregon-inspired hospitality, beautiful gardens and a wine cave for you to explore and enjoy.

-Dick and Betty O’Brien planted the Elton Vineyard in 1983 and spent their lives growing Pinot Noir and Chardonnay in the Eola Hills south of Dundee.
+Dick and Betty O’Brien planted Elton Vineyard in 1983 and spent their lives growing Pinot Noir and Chardonnay in the Eola Hills south of Dundee.
 It was named one of Oregon’s top ten vineyards by Wine Press Northwest and in Wine & Spirits as one of the five key vineyards in the Eola-Amity Hills AVA.
-They have enjoyed providing their winegrapes to some of Oregon's most talented winemakers over the years, including our Consulting Winemaker Isabelle Meunier.
-Between Isabelle's first Oregon vintage in 2007 through 2015, 22 wines from Oregon were awarded a score of 95 and above, by Wine Spectator Magazine, citing them as "Classic."
+They have enjoyed providing their winegrapes to some of Oregon's most talented winemakers over the years, including Consulting Winemaker Isabelle Meunier.
+Between Isabelle's first Oregon vintage in 2007 through the 2015 vintage, only 22 Oregon wines were awarded a score of 95 points or more by Wine Spectator Magazine.
 Isabelle produced 11 of those wines, including the highest-rated Oregon Pinot Noir and Chardonnay, ever.

 More than 500 new Owners joined together in September 2015 for the groundbreaking of Elton Winery and historic planting of Pinot Noir vines.

 We have planted our vineyard of 15 acres alongside those Cabernet Sauvignon visionaries at SeVein.
 Located on the Oregon side of the Walla Walla Valley, SeVein is a collection of some of the highest quality vineyard land in the world anchored by the renowned Seven Hills Vineyard.
-Named in honor of Pierre Pambrun, Walla Walla’s First Citizen who led the Hudson’s Bay trading post there and Founder, Jim Bernau's fifth grandfather.
-The wines will be made by Consulting Winemaker, Jon Meuret of Maison Bleue Winery, who has produced some of the highest scoring Walla Walla wines.
-Pambrun will focus on ultra-premium Cabernet Sauvignon wines, starting with the 2015 vintage which is currently aging in the barrel.
-Together we will build a by-appointment-only tasting room, designed by Architect Joe Chauncey of Boxwood, to feature vineyard views overlooking the Walla Walla Valley and Blue Mountains.
+Named in honor of Pierre Pambrun, Walla Walla’s first citizen who led the Hudson’s Bay trading post there and Founder Jim Bernau's fourth great-grandfather.
+The wines are made by Winemaker Jon Meuret, who has produced some of the highest scoring wines in the Walla Walla AVA.
+In April, 2018, we released the inaugural 2015 vintages of Pambrun Merlot, Cabernet Sauvignon and Chrysologue (a red blend).
+Wines may be purchased online or in the Walla Walla tasting room located at 20 N. 2nd Avenue, Walla Walla, WA 99362.